 -

-For example, a service is $75 and has a $5 business cost.
-If you subtract the cost of business, the net profit for the service is $70.
-The system will only give service providers a commission on the $70 profit instead of the $75 sales price.
+Deduct Service/Class Cost: Whether to deduct the cost of your services from their sales prices when calculating commissions.
+For example, if a service costs $75 but has a $5 business cost, the net profit for the service is $70.
+Vagaro will calculate commission only on the $70 profit instead of the $75 sales price.

 Note